tbrowder/CSV-Parser-Simple/README.md

 DESCRIPTION
 ===========

 **Text::CSV::Simple** is a very simple CSV file reader and parser.
-It is intended as a makeshift CSV file reader for my use until modules **Text::CSV::LibCSV** can be made to test successfully with **Github workflows** as well as handle header lines with an ending empty field and data lines with trailing whitespace.
+It is intended as a makeshift CSV file reader for my use until other available modules can be made to test successfully with **Github workflows** as well as handle header lines with an ending empty field and data lines with trailing whitespace.

 As simple as it is, it does have some features that are very useful: